 Women from every walk of life have learned to manage, accept and embrace their period as part of who they are.
-Some will tell you a life-changing period story, some will give you tips to handle your period gracefully, some will be candid and share their period struggle with you.
+Some will tell you a life-changing period story, some will give you tips to handle your period gracefully, some will be candid and share their period struggle with fatigue.
 Our series, ‘Periods and I’, is an ode to these women and their stories, and this one is all about Rukmini Vijayakumar’s journey.

 Rukmini Vijayakumar is a frontrunner in the Indian dance industry and has excelled in this pursuit because of the environment she grew up in.
 “My childhood was filled with art and culture as both my parents have been artistic their whole lives.
 They gave me the option to go to dance school to earn my degree.”
 Rukmini’s love for movement, creation and choreography is only second to her love for learning to this day.
 Rukmini recounted a time her dedication was surprising to her family.

 “Back in the USA, I had dance lessons every single day when I was 15 years old.
 I couldn’t drive yet but I would bicycle 10 miles to dance class, spend 6-7 hours there, then cycle back the 10 miles because I couldn’t imagine not going.”

 When she got her first period, the products available for period care were limited to just sanitary pads, but were not designed the way they are today.
 “To be honest, I remember wishing I wasn’t a girl when I started my periods.
 For a dancer a pad was not ideal, especially for the first period.
 It moved when I moved and was visible under the tights I would wear on a daily basis for hours.
 Plus, the sanitary pads at that time would be thick, increasing the uncomfortable feeling on your skin.”
 She recalls how it bent when she bent and stretched when she stretched but not to her body.
 While a tampon or even a menstrual cup is more conducive now, it was never a choice for Rukmini growing up.